EAFIT-AACS/assigment2-sahian-salome-gutierrez-ossa/README.md

 Load the 3 files with the algorithms and main
 Compile and run the program (In the terminal use the instruction java Main.java)

-# Online Environment
-Open Replit at https://replit.com/ and create a new Java project.
-Load the 3 files with the algorithms and main
-Run the program and wait for the output.

 # Tools Used
 1. Programming Language: